corrode/corrode.github.io/content/blog/successful-rust-business-adoption-checklist/index.md

 * Use OOP/iterative style for global control flow and functional style for local transformations.
 Get acquainted with iterator patterns, but don't overdo it.
 Sometimes a simple `for` loop is more readable than a chain of iterators.
 Read my post on [thinking in iterators](/blog/iterators) to learn more.

-In general, try to keep the code as simple as possible.
+In general, resist the urge to be clever.
 Don't expect everyone on the team to know every Rust feature like higher-level trait bounds or non-trivial lifetimes.
 Stuff like `impl <T, U, V> SomeTrait for YourType<T, U, V> where T: ....` is challenging to read and understand for most people.